 Classic world 2 in 1 rider walker

 This is an oldie but goldie, this toy.
 It’s a pretty classic baby and toddler toy and with good reason.
 It promotes early fine motor skills in the fingers as well as colour and size recognition.

 Building blocks are a bit of a staple in the lives of boddlers and toddlers, and with good reason.
 They get SO much out of them, from developing their fine motor skills, to beginning to understand balance and the early development of imaginary play.

 These are the ultimate open-ended play toy and a fantastic investment.
 My 5 year old daughter was enthusiastically playing with our set alongside her 1 year old brother just the other day, so they really do have longevity and a broad appeal.

 So hopefully you’ve got some good starting points there for eco friendly Christmas gifts for the younger children.
 Moving onto the adults in your life now.

 If it’s toiletries you’re after then consider making Jungle Culture your first stop.
 They’re a new company so their product range is still small, but the products I’ve sample are truly excellent.

 They sent me one of their zero waste safety razors to try alongside a shaving soap bar and I swear I’ve never had such a smooth and comfortable shave.
 Actually just thinking about it makes me want to go and shave my legs, and as a busy mum I can assure you that is really saying something! 😹

-Book depository & world of books: Best for books
+Hive & world of books: Best for books

 If the thought of relinquishing your Amazon Prime memberships in the name of being more sustainable and eco friendly leaves you wondering where on Earth you can buy books for a low price and fast delivery, I’ve got your back.
-Personally I’d recommend secondhand book seller World of Books as the most sustainable choice, but. if you feel funny about giving secondhand books then Book Depository are your people.
+Personally I’d recommend secondhand book seller World of Books as the most sustainable choice, but. if you feel funny about giving secondhand books then Hive are your people.